hibbitts-design/blog-hibbitts-design-org/pages/01.posts/2023-10-10-visit-me-on-mastodon-for-updates-on-my-open-source-efforts/item.md

 ![HibbittsDesign.ORG Mastodon Page](screenshot-1.png)
 Figure 1 - HibbittsDesign.ORG Mastodon Page

-I've been pretty pleased with how Mastodon is shaping up as a means to post to the [Fediverse](https://en.wikipedia.org/wiki/Fediverse), so I've decided to only post there for now - you can find me on Mastodon at [https://mastodon.social/@hibbittsdesign](https://mastodon.social/@hibbittsdesign) and as well at my new [HibbittsDesign.org](https://www.hibbittsdesign.org) site.
+I've been pretty pleased with how Mastodon is shaping up as a means to post to the [Fediverse](https://en.wikipedia.org/wiki/Fediverse), so I've decided to only post there for now - you can find me on Mastodon at [https://mastodon.social/@hibbittsdesign](https://mastodon.social/@hibbittsdesign) and as well as my updated [HibbittsDesign.org](https://www.hibbittsdesign.org) site.

 ===